csindle/psych/faq.md

 **Do you offer online sessions?**

 Yes.
-Many people prefer this.
-If you do (even temporarily), please let me know.
+If you prefer this method (even temporarily), please let me know.

 **Should I have reason, goal, or focus for the therapy?**